Enhance Security & Collaboration: Clarity with Asana for Canadian Businesses

 Just need to consult someone? → Share a task with comment-only access.

-Common oversharing pitfalls (and fixes)
+Common oversharing pitfalls (and solutions)

 Everyone can edit → Reserve edit rights for executors; set others to comment-only.